libts/tslib/README.md

 Please help porting missing programs!

-#### libts user plugin
-This can be _any third party program_, using tslib's API.
-For Linux, we include `ts_uinput`, but Qt, X11 or anything else can use tslib's API.

 ## touchscreen hardware support
+For mostly historical reasons, tslib includes device specific `module_raw` userspace drivers.
 The [ts.conf man page](https://manpages.debian.org/unstable/libts0/ts.conf.5.en.html)
-has details on the available `module_raw` drivers.
-Not all of them are listed in the default `etc/ts.conf` config file.
-Hardware access modules other than the generic ones like `input` for Linux are to be seen as workarounds for missing generic drivers.
+has details on the available `module_raw` drivers; not all of them are listed in the default `etc/ts.conf` config file.
+Those are to be considered workarounds and may get disabled in the default configuration in the future.
-If you use one of those, please `./configure --enable-...` them explicitely.
+If you use one of those, please `./configure --enable-...` it explicitely.

-And of course we'd happily have a generic `input-windows` or similar module for other platforms.
+It is strongly recommended to have a real device driver for your system and use a generic access `module_raw` of tslib.
+For Linux ([evdev](https://en.wikipedia.org/wiki/Evdev)) this is called `input`.